Diagnosis

 Checking Your Blood Pressure at Home

-Keeping track of your blood pressure at home can be a good way for you and your healthcare provider to learn how your blood pressure changes during the day.
-You can use one of two types of blood pressure monitors.
-Each has pros and cons.
+Keeping track of your blood pressure at home can be a good way for you and your doctor to learn how your blood pressure changes during the day.

 Man using home blood pressure monitor.